sana-siddiqui3/GroupE_GameDev_3.1/README.md

 ---

 ## Final Notes
-Embark on your adventure and prove yourself a true dungeon hero.
-Will you conquer the dungeon and restore peace to the realm?
+Embark on your adventure and escape the haunted prison.
+Will you conquer the dungeon and gain freedom?
 Good luck, adventurer!